Rational evaluation of various epidemic models based on the COVID-19 data of China

-During the study of epidemics, one of the most significant and challenging problem is to forecast the future trends, like how many individuals might be infected each day, when the epidemics stop spreading, what kinds of policies and actions have to taken and how they influence the epidemics, and so forth \cite{Li2018,Lutz2019,Basu2013,Gingras2016}.
+During the study of epidemics, one of the most significant and challenging problems is to forecast the future trends, like how many individuals might be infected each day, when the epidemics stop spreading, what kinds of policies and actions have to be taken and how they will influence the epidemics, and so forth \cite{Li2018,Lutz2019,Basu2013,Gingras2016}.
 The importance of epidemic forecast cannot be emphasized too much.
-After the outbreak of an epidemic, all actions of individuals and government heavily depend on our understandings on its future trend.
-The SARS in 2003\cite{Han2009}, H1N1 flu in 2009\cite{Beauchemin2011,Mutalik2017} and recent COVID-19 are several well-known examples.

-Since the accurate epidemic forecast is so critical, there are diverse methods reported in the literature to try to achieve this goal\cite{Chowell2016,Walters2018,Funk2019,Stocks2018,Roosa2019}.
-Among them, empirical functions, methods based on statistical inference and dynamical models (difference equations, ODEs and PDEs) are three major routines (see Fig. \ref{models}).
-Empirical functions, especially those with explicit forms, are most popular ones.
+In the literature, various forecasting models/methods have been reported \cite{Chowell2016,Walters2018,Funk2019,Stocks2018,Roosa2019}.
+Among them, empirical functions, statistical inference methods and dynamical models (difference equations, differential equations, stochastic equations) are three major routines.
+Empirical functions, especially those with explicit forms, play an unreplaceable role in this field.
 They are simple, easily understandable, fast implemented and analyzable.
-So many merits lay down the unreplaceable role of empirical functions in this field.
 The statistical inference methods are also highly welcomed, especially in the presence of a large amount of first-hand data.
-The basic goal of most statistical methods in epidemics is to estimate the basic/effective reproduction number, which serves as a key quantity to evaluate the future trends of an infectious disease.
-In dynamical models, the basic/effective reproduction number is transformed into reaction coefficients.
-Based on compartment assumptions on populations involved in epidemics, such as susceptible, exposed, infected, quarantined, hospitalized, recovered and death, classical SI, SIR, SEIR and other generalized models show a great ability to correctly reproduce the basic features of the spreading process of an infectious disease, to reveal the hidden dynamics, like the numbers of exposed cases and asymptomatic carriers which are hard to be learnt from usual epidemiology investigation, to forecast the future trends of epidemics, as well to evaluate the influence of diverse control policies and actions against the spreading of infectious diseases in quantity.
+The basic goal of most statistical methods in epidemics is to estimate the basic/effective reproduction number, which serves as a key to evaluate the severe condition of an infectious disease.
+In dynamical models, the basic/effective reproduction number is transformed into reaction rate coefficients.
+Based on compartment assumptions on populations involved in epidemics, classical SI, SIR, SEIR model and many other generalized models are built.
+They show a great ability to correctly reproduce the basic features of an infectious disease, to uncover the hidden dynamics, like the numbers of exposed cases and asymptomatic carriers which are hard to be learnt from usual epidemiological investigation, to forecast the future trends of epidemics, as well as to evaluate the influence of diverse control policies and actions in quantity.